 Findings and discussion:

-Overall, our results demonstrate that the representations of masculinity on Instagram reflect the hegemonic masculinity traits found in previous research, but that these traits also should be regarded as complex and multifaceted.
+Our results demonstrate that the representations of masculinity on Instagram reflect the hegemonic masculinity traits found in previous research, but that these traits also should be regarded as complex and multifaceted.
 Although players demonstrate competitive and caring traits, none of the examples in our data really challenge whiteness and heteronormativity (i.e. key ingredients in hegemonic masculinity).
 In this way, our study shows that masculinities can be portrayed in different ways in different (national) contexts, but that the hegemonic force that contributes to the maintaining of men and masculinities as dominant, permeates both arenas.

 Implications: